matush-v/AllNightLong/README.md

   * more research - A
   * based on user input - A
   * sexy graphics and JS - M, A
+    * Dot schedule for the current hour in outtermost rim
+    * Faded dot schedule for the next hour in inner rim
+    * Most faded dot schedule for the next next hour in innermost rim
+  * Scroll down to see later events, scroll up to see recent events
   * rollover non-invasive sidebar with extra info on what each event means - S
   * Every time a user completes or does not complete an event, add it to localstorage
 * Notifications